drxpofficial/Leaderboard/README.md

    - Complete the Steam authentication

 3. **Manually grant permissions:**
-   - Use Prisma Studio or direct SQL to add the `super_admin` permission to your user
-   - Your user record will be automatically created during the Steam login process
+   - After logging in, your admin record will NOT be automatically created
+   - You must manually add yourself to the `Admins` table using Prisma Studio
+   - Then add the `owner_access` permission in the `AdminPermissions` table

 ## 5. Verification